comfy/comfy-demo/README.md

 Where first argument is the **identifier** of the *site*, and the second one is the name of the seeds folder.

+During development it would be pretty annoying to run rake task everytime you do a content change.
+This is why there's `config.enable_seeds` that is found inside initializer.
+Set it to `true` and restart server.
+Now with each request updated seed data will be automatically pushed into database.

+The only catch is that both folder name and *site's* **identifier** need to match.
+Also don't push site to production with that enabled by mistake.